7 Historical Horror Books Like Mexican Gothic

 7. The Gilded Wolves

-Like Mexican Gothic, the story takes place in an alternate history of 1889 Paris, and it feels steampunk.
+Like Mexican Gothic, the story takes place in an alternate history of 1889 Paris and feels steampunk.
 There’s magic, but it’s cool technology in this historical period.
 It follows the gang of characters on a little bit of a heist.
-There are secret societies that they’re trying to infiltrate and secret societies that have magical artifacts that they want to get their hands on.
+There are secret societies they’re trying to infiltrate and secret societies with magical artifacts they want to get their hands on.
 It is because these artifacts could shape the world.
 So there are secret societies, a heist, magical artifacts, and a gang of nerds doing their best.

-Roshani has beautiful flowery writing, and the imagery is so vivid because there are so many cool things happening here.
+Roshani has beautiful flowery writing, and the imagery is so vivid because so many cool things are happening here.
 One of the things with the secret societies is that there are many mythology references.
 Roshani got started with a lot of mythology.
 I adore her because she enjoys a lot of Greek mythology.
-Also, there are multiple biracial characters in here.
-There’s a bisexual love triangle as well, which is separate from the angsty ship, although that’s pretty angsty too.
+Also, there are multiple biracial characters here.
+There’s a bisexual love triangle as well, which is separate from the angsty ship, although that’s pretty angsty, too.

 Gilded Wolves